am8265/GATK_gCNV_pipeline/README.md

 ## How to Run the Pipeline
 This section will provide step-by-step instructions on how to run the GATK-gCNV pipeline for CNV analysis.
 Detailed instructions will be added soon.

-*Here, you can later add detailed instructions on prerequisites, installation steps, running the scripts, and any other necessary information for users to successfully run the pipeline.*

 ## Requirements
 - [List of software and tools required]